webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ### Webiny Project

-When you create your [Webiny project](https://docs.webiny.com/docs/get-started/quick-start#1-create-a-new-project) and deploy it with ***yarn webiny deploy api --env=local***, the output of this command will look like below.
+When you create your [Webiny project](https://docs.webiny.com/docs/get-started/quick-start#1-create-a-new-project) and deploy it with ```yarn webiny deploy api --env=local```, the output of this command will look like below.

 ![Webiny project deploy result](/img/tutorials/serverless-graphql-api/webiny-project-deploy-result.png)

-For now, the ***Main GraphQL API*** URL is what we care about the most.
+For now, the **Main GraphQL API** URL is what we care about the most.

-In this URL, you can access the *`GraphQL playground`* in which you can see the complete GraphQL schema created from all of the services that Webiny provides.
+Using this URL, you can access the *`GraphQL playground`* in which you can see the complete GraphQL schema created from all of the services that Webiny provides.

 Check out the schema below.